11 User Stories & Requirements

 In addition to the functional requirements of your system, your list of requirements might also include non-functional requirements.
 These requirements might include, for example, legal requirements (e.g. level of AODA compliance), aesthetic requirements (e.g. identification of a particular colour palette or font choice), or other client/user requests that aren’t explicitly about system functionality.

-Finally, and similar to user stories, requirements tell you what needs to be developed, not how to do it.
-Again, there will likely be many different ways to build a solution that satisfies the list of requirements that you will identify.
-Some solutions might be better than others, and some might require more time and money to implement.
+Finally, requirements tell you what needs to be developed, not how to do it.
+Again, there will likely be many ways to build a solution that satisfies the list of requirements that you will identify.
+Some solutions might be better, and some might require more time and money.
 And some solutions might make more sense to the client than others.
-As a designer, you will need to learn to balance all of these things to deliver a product that satisfies the list of requirements and provides the client with a tool that they can actually use.
+As a designer, you will need to learn to balance all of these things to deliver a product that satisfies the list of requirements and provides the client with a tool they can use.

 The general format of a requirement